Instructions for Authors

 4. Tables and figures

-Use space wisely in your tables and figures.
-Locality maps and stratigraphic sections should include essential information only.
-Extensive stratigraphic intervals beyond the fossil-bearing horizon or large-scale maps seldom convey useful information and should not be included.Tables.
-Please submit the tables as Word or Excel files.
+Tables.Please submit the tables as Word or Excel files.
 Begin each table on a new page.
 Include table descriptions with the tables.
 Provide explanation of abbreviations used in the table.
 Begin the text of the table description without a space.
 Subsequent lines are indented four spaces.

 Figures (FINAL VERSION)

-- Letters on figures (A, B, C, etc.) should run consecutively from left to right and from top to bottom.
+• Letters on figures (A, B, C, etc.) should run consecutively from left to right and from top to bottom.
 If more than one specimen is illustrated in a figure, label all views of the same specimen with the same letter with numerical subscripts (A1, A2, A3, etc.).
 Magnification should be indicated by a scale bar.
 Use full terms rather than abbreviations in labelling both line drawings and, if there is enough space, photographic illustrations.
-Font: we recommend Arial 8 pt., line thickness should be 0.2 mm, scale bars 0.7 mm, do not use „hairline” thickness.
+Font: we recommend Calibri 8 pt., line thickness should be 0.2 mm, scale bars 0.7 mm, do not use „hairline” thickness.
 Line art images should be tightly cropped.

-- IMAGES: Photographs should have a black background, and margins of photographed objects must be clearly delineated.
+• IMAGES: Photographs should have a black background, and margins of photographed objects must be clearly delineated.
 A white background is acceptable, provided that the lightest areas within the picture are not completely white.
 Stereo-photographs for objects with complicated anatomy are recommended, preferably accompanied by explanatory drawings with full terms.
 The items within a stereopair should be arranged side by side (not one under another), with a maximum distance of 65 mm apart.

-- Save photographic images in AI, PSD, CDR or TIFF (layered) format of resolution at least 400 dpi at final size, non-interpolated and not compressed at any stage (e.g., JPEG format).
+• Save photographic images in AI, PSD, CDR or TIFF (layered) format of resolution at least 400 dpi at final size, non-interpolated and not compressed at any stage (e.g., JPEG format).

 5. Supplementary Online Material (SOM)

 Supplementary Online Material should be submitted at the same time as the manuscript.
 Authors are welcome to submit animations, movie files, sound files or any additional information for online publication (the original files will be hosted on our server, a link will be provided in the SOM document).
 Please supply descriptions, captions, and references for all supplementary materials.
-If applicable combine Word, Excel, and Images into a pdf.6.
-Review process

-All manuscripts (except book reviews) are sent to at least two reviewers.
-While we do not encourage this, the reviewers may ask to remain anonymous.Authors are asked to suggest between 3 and 5 potential reviewers (during electronic submission of the manuscript), whose expertise qualifies them to review the work and who are not in the conflict of interests with the authors.
+Authors are asked to suggest between 3 and 5 potential reviewers (during electronic submission of the manuscript), whose expertise qualifies them to review the work and who are not in the conflict of interests with the authors.
 Any reviewers the authors wish to exclude may be named, along with the reason for exclusion.

 While all suggestions will be considered, the final choice of reviewers as well as final decision on publication of the manuscript rests with the Editors.